binbashar/le-ref-architecture-doc/docs/work-with-us/faqs.md

     [**Amazon Web Services**](https://aws.amazon.com/) (✅ typically in just a few weeks!).

-    - [x] Oriented to Development leads or teams looking to solve their current AWS infrastructure and software delivery business needs in a securely and reliably maner, under the most modern best practices.
+    - [x] Oriented to Development leads or teams looking to solve their current AWS infrastructure and software delivery business needs in a securely and reliably manner, under the most modern best practices.

     - [x] Your Entire AWS Cloud solutions based on DevOps practices will be achieved:
         - :star: Containerization